-A policy for filing a grievance has been developed in order to protect the rights of Chipola students.
+A grievance policy is developed in order to protect the rights of Chipola Junior College students.
 Every effort will be made to resolve each grievance through the informal route.
 If the informal route is not sufficient, then the formal route will be taken.
-For further information contact the Dean of Student Services or pick up a copy of the grievance form.
+A Student Grievance form should be filled out if a student's grievance is to take the formal route.
+These forms are located in the Dean of Student Services office.